-Civil engineer Rachel Pichelmann grew up in Nicollet County, Minnesota, on a 300-acre farm where her parents grew corn and soybeans and raised hogs.
+Civil engineer Rachel Pichelmann grew up in Minnesota, on a 300-acre farm in Nicollet County where her parents grew corn and soybeans and raised hogs.
 Alongside her sister, Pichelmann was an avid 4-H member who loved preparing projects for the county fair, hoping to earn a trip to the State Fair each year.
 During her senior year in high school, her mother, a DNR employee, suggested that Rachel consider participating in one of MPCA’s citizen water monitoring programs and use that as a basis for her next 4-H project.
 “It seemed like a good idea,” Pichelmann says, looking back on her choice: “every year, we needed to brainstorm ideas for our projects, and I was always interested in science-based subjects.”

 As a participant in the Citizen Stream Monitoring Program (CSMP), Pichelmann gathered daily rainfall and water clarity data from a county ditch that runs through her parent’s farm, in the Rush River Watershed in south-central Minnesota.
 Her 4-H project used this data to draw a correlation between precipitation and water quality, while also taking land use and vegetation into account.
 Pichelmann remembers feeling very satisfied when she plotted the precipitation and turbidity measurements and saw a clear correlation.
 “It helped me visualize how sediment can be transported by runoff and lead to water quality issues.
 Analyzing the data forced me to think about water quality on a larger scale, something I hadn’t done previously.”